ADR-011: Cost-Based Routing With Quota Pools

 - per-token APIs, where each request burns metered input and output tokens;

-- local or fixed-cost providers, where marginal cost is zero but only if the provider is eligible for automatic routing;
+- local or fixed-cost providers, where effective cost is zero but only if the provider is eligible for automatic routing;

 - provider surfaces excluded from unpinned automatic routing by